jamesdbloom/base_spring_mvc_web_application/README.md

   - CSS at top
   - JS at bottum (loaded asynchronously)
   - Specifying favicon, apple-touch-icon
-  - Resource bundling - that can be enabled / unminified / disbaled from query string
+  - Minified & Bundled JS / CSS - that can be controlled from query string (bundled / unminified / disbaled)
+  - Minified HTML
   - Long expiry time for resources (using fingerprint) - _(not fully working yet)_
 - Testing Best Practices
   - BDD style approach